kelnetic/uyghur-chatbot/README.md

 This is meant to be a RAG enabled chatbot that will provide users with information concerning the Uyghur genocide.
 The current plans are to:
-- Upload files, and extract text from them
+- ✅ Upload files, and extract text from them
-- Use Pinecone's Canopy framework to handle embedding, retrieval, and chatting
+- ✅ Use Pinecone's Canopy framework to handle embedding, retrieval, and chatting
+- 🔜 Will need to finetune the retrieval and chatting so that the chatbot produces detailed results, makes users ask more questions, and can carry a conversation
-- Use Streamlit to build a simple frontend view
+- 🔜 Use Streamlit to build a simple frontend view
-- Host on Huggingface Spaces
+- 🔜 Host on Huggingface Spaces

 ## How to run the server locally:
 - Run `docker compose up --build`.
 The build configurations are contained in the Docker compose file.